mahdich2023/ViCiDial-Installer/README.md

 # ViCiDial Launcher / Installer
-Here we have a launcher for ViCiDial for agent desktops!
-Some of the features of this launcher;
+Here we have a launcher for ViCiDial designed for deployment on agent desktops!
+Some of the features of this launcher include;

-- Runs in full-screen mode to prevent agents from closing the dialer down during operation.
+- Runs ViCiDial in full-screen mode to prevent agents from closing the dialer down during operation.
+This can decrease the amount of drop calls you experience on your campaign.
-- Agents cannot close the dialer with ALT-F4.
+- Additionally, agents cannot close easily close ViCiDial with common methods like Alt+F4 further decreasing the likelihood of dropped calls.
-- This can increase data integrity and reduce the amount of dropped calls.
+- Running the launcher can increase data integrity and keep data sane.
+- Running the launcher can decrease the chances of LAGGED issues as the process runs in isolation and is not marred by Edge's Throttling mechanisms.

-This Built for 32-bit and 64-bit machines.
+This launcher is built for and will run on 32-bit and 64-bit Microsoft Windows machines.

 # How to Use This
 1) Download one of the installers;